top of page

 Icons

-The icons below were created for the two latest Community Advantage brochures; my job was to locate and/or illustrate icons that were simple to understand, as well as more appropriate for the directions accompanying them in the brochures.
+The icons below were designed for the latest Community Advantage brochures.
+My task was to find and create icons that were easy to understand and suitable for the accompanying directions in the brochures.

 Final Brochure

-The brochure shared below highlights the dangers of falling and utilizes the new icons to provide readers with clear visual and textual information on how they can stay safe and alert in their homes.
-The information includes tips on avoiding common obstacles such as floor rugs and pets, which can increase the risk of trips and falls.
+The brochure below highlights the dangers of falling and uses new icons to provide clear visual and textual information on how to stay safe and alert at home.
+It includes tips for avoiding common obstacles, such as floor rugs and pets, that can increase the risk of trips and falls.

 Annual Conference 2023: Digital Brochure (Interactive)

-This digital brochure was created for Lifemark's 2023 Fall Conference, planned for distribution via email to all attendees.
-The layout incorporates interactive elements, including buttons and links that allow readers to register virtually for the conference and access additional information.
+This digital brochure, designed for Lifemark's 2023 Fall Conference, was distributed via email to all attendees.
+Created in Adobe Acrobat, the brochure prioritizes user-friendliness with its interactive elements, including prominent buttons and links for virtual registration and access to additional conference information.

 POSTERS